-This brief highlights a central finding of the Promoting At-promise Student Success (PASS) project (pass.pullias.usc.edu).
-During the first phase of the mixed methods longitudinal study, conducted in partnership with the Thompson Scholars Learning Communities (TSLC), the research team explored whether, how, and why the TSLC programs develop key psychosocial outcomes critical for at-promise student success such as sense of belonging, mattering and academic selfefficacy.
+This brief highlights a central finding of the Promoting At-promise Student Success (PASS) project (pass. pullias.usc.edu).
+During the first phase of the mixed methods longitudinal study, conducted in partnership with the Thompson Scholars Learning Communities (TSLC), the research team explored whether, how, and why the TSLC programs develop key psychosocial outcomes critical for at-promise student success such as sense of belonging, mattering and academic self efficacy.
 TSLC provides at-promise students with a comprehensive array of academic, personal, and social support services.
 Students participate in two years of structured programming and receive a generous scholarship that covers the cost of tuition and fees in the University of Nebraska system.
 Qualitative data were gathered through hundreds of longitudinal interviews with TSLC students, staff, instructors, and stakeholders, as well as through program observations and documents.
 Quantitative data were gathered through longitudinal surveys of students, including TSLC participants and students with similar characteristics who did not participate in TSLC, as well as analysis of administrative records.

 The second phase of the PASS project expands the study focus to better understand the experiences of at-promise students who do not participate in TSLC programs and incorporates analysis of students' well-being, time navigation, and financial stress.
-We are also working with researchers and practitioner partners to cultivate a culture of ecological validation across there University of Nebraska campuses (see https://pass.pullias.usc. edu/professional-learning-communities/).
+We are also working with researchers and practitioner partners to cultivate a culture of ecological validation across there University of Nebraska campuses (see https://pass.pullias.usc.edu/professional-learning-communities/).

-For an extended discussion of ecological validation, including research articles and practitioner- oriented materials related to implementing ecological validation, please visit the project website: pass.pullias.usc.edu.
+For an extended discussion of ecological validation, please see Creating a Campus-wide Culture of Student Success: An Evidence-based Approach to Supporting Low-income, Racially Minoritized, and First-generation College Students (Taylor & Francis).
+And for more information about the PASS project, including research articles and practitioner-oriented materials related to implementing ecological validation, please visit the project website: pass.pullias.usc.edu.
 The complete list of research team members can be found on the project website.